OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 <h3 id="non-coding">Planning</h3>

-*Keep original naming and structure, and keep as first section in Work phases section*
+*Keep original naming and structure, and keep it as the first section in the Work Phases section*

 - [ ] RFC completed on:
       Estimated time: